 No matter how old your children are, it’s always a good idea to keep their knowledge fresh.
-Whether they’ve just started nursery or they’re in their last year of school, there’s always something about road safety you can teach your kids – even if you’re currently homeschooling your children.
+Whether they’ve just started nursery or they’re in their last year of school, there’s always something about road safety you can teach your kids while at home or out and about.

 As soon as they can walk

 As soon as your little one can walk, they can run!
 This is the perfect time to instill good habits such as stopping at the kerb, waiting for the green man, checking for traffic even if the green man appears and holding your hand when walking near roads.